bradleyjkemp/git-owners/README.md

 An ignore directive is of the form `@ignore` followed by a filename pattern.

 #### Watchers
-A watchers directive is of the same form as an owners directive but prefixed with `@watchers`.
+A watchers directive is of the same form as an owners directive but prefixed with `@watcher`.

 ### Resolution algorithm